TIE (non-EU residency card)

 You have fallen in love with Barcelona and decided that you want to move here to come and live for 1 year on a non-lucrative visa, student visa, work permit, etc. Or you met someone special from an EU country and you are planning to get married and need to obtain permanent residency.
 The process of getting your legal residency, or TIE (non-EU residency card) can be quite tricky, as the different Spanish consulates in different countries/regions have varying requirements.
 Most of the information available online is either outdated or not relevant to the consulate where you will be applying for your visa.
 This is why our recommendation would be to avoid looking for information on the internet and instead making an appointment with the consulate closest to you.
 They can explain exactly what the requirements would be and can usually give you accurate, updated information.

 What are the requirements?

 In most cases, one of the requirements would be to show that you have medical insurance that fully covers you, as well as sufficient funds to cover you during your stay.
 In case you would like to open a Spanish bank account and obtain good, affordable insurance even before you apply for the visa, we can gladly recommend a very professional team of banking consultants who speak English and can assist you with everything you need.
-Jenny Chu, an American who moved to Barcelona wrote a great article about how to apply for the visa.
-You can find the article here

 What happens next?